BlackWhiteYoshi/Blazor.TSRuntime/README.md

 <br></br>
 ## Preview

-This package is in preview and breaking changes may occur.
+This package is in preview and breaking changes may occur (but at this point it is unlikely).

-There are some features planned (no guarantees whatsoever):

-- support for non-module files
+There is only 1 feature left before release version:
 - map callbacks <-> delegates